yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 <http://www.pgbovine.net/managing-me-as-your-advisor.htm>

+There is also some good advice to be mindful of advisor's time.
+This is from a document our graduate school coach give to me when I ask about "align mentor trainee expectations".
+I've made the mistake of submitting stuff to my advisor with very short time frame before.

+"Be mindful of the constraints on my time.
+When we set a deadline, I will block off time to read and respond to your work.
+If I do not receive your materials, I will move your project to the end of my queue.

+**Allow a minimum of one week prior to submission deadlines for me to read and respond to short materials such as conference abstracts and three weeks for me to work on manuscripts or grant proposals**.

+Please do not assume I can read materials within a day or two, especially when I am traveling."

 # how to stay positive when you wonder whether your work matters?

 This is a very important one for me.
-I get stuck a lot lately on my projects and I wonder:

-Am I just not good enough for this project?
+I get stuck a lot lately on my projects and I wonder: am I just not good enough for this project?

 If someone may finish the same task faster and better than me, what's the point of me holding this project back?
 That someone doesn't need to be a famous scientist, could just be a labmate sitting next to me.
 Why is my advisor still letting me do this?
 More importantly, what do I contribute?
 What's the value of me being here?

-These questions puzzle me a lot these days.
+These questions puzzled me a lot.
 I searched quite a bit.
-It seems one way is to think about this as training for a sport: you may not be the best athelete, but you becoming better at it.
-I find I can live with it.
+One answer I found acceptable to me is to think about this as training for a sport: you may not be the best athelete, but you becoming better at it.
 Here is a good post on it:

 <http://pgbovine.net/maximizing-personal-potential.htm>